RidaHurrani/TransiTask/README.md

 **- Gas Stations and Essential Stops**
 Locate nearby gas stations, grocery stores, and other key spots to simplify daily travel.
-Perfect for students with vehicles who need help finding reliable fuel stations in their new area.
+Perfect for individuals with vehicles who need help finding reliable fuel stations in their new area.